corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/running-jmeter-corda.md

 # Running JMeter Corda

-Jmeter Corda is distributed as a runnable “fat” JAR containing all the dependenices required to run the application.
+Jmeter Corda is distributed as a runnable “fat” JAR containing all the dependencies required to run the application.
 It comes prepacked with Corda [JMeter Samplers](jmeter-samplers.md) and a wrapper that sets up a basic configuration and allows configuration of SSH tunnels.
 The arguments for the `jmeter-corda` command line fall into two categories: there are a number of arguments that are consumed by the custom wrapper, followed by a double dash `--`.
 Anything after this